 You will get everything except your DVD's and CD roms to take away with you.
 Our DVD's are very different from any other company.
 Because of our very unique way or editing and processing your DVD, we need to send them out in the post simply due to the amount of time this all takes.
 The finished and polished DVD is sent out within a week from your scan and sent first class to get it to you as soon as possible.

-Up to 4 members of your family and friends can be accommodated in comfort when you attend for your baby scan.
+Up to 3 members of your family and friends can be accommodated in comfort when you attend for your baby scan, including yourself makes 4 in total.
 Your scan is displayed on a 42 inch wide screen in high definition making everyone clearly see your scan in incredible detail as it is happening.
 We would ask that small children and babies be accompanied by at least one adult otherwise you may lose valuable scanning time, a play area is provided whilst you wait.

 Yes, although we cannot guarantee 100%, the accuracy is still very high.

 No problem, just let the Sonographer know your wishes and she will respect them.